ericf/express-handlebars/README.md

 * All async and non-blocking.
 File system I/O is slow and servers should not be blocked from handling requests while reading from disk.
 I/O queuing is used to avoid doing unnecessary work.

-* Ability to easily precompiled templates and partials for use on the client, enabling template sharing and reuse.
+* Ability to easily precompile templates and partials for use on the client, enabling template sharing and reuse.

 * Ability to use a different Handlebars module/implementation other than the Handlebars npm package.